 Coping with a diagnosis of Infertility can have a huge impact on a couple and their relationship.
 Infertility can also affect relationships within family, friends and identity especially for couples of colour and specific religions.
-Advances in assisted reproduction techniques mean that some couples can fulfil their dream of having a child but there is a high degree of stress and anxiety that accompanies a very invasive treatment regime.
-Fifty percent of patients pay for their own treatment and with the average cost of a cycle being £11,000 adding financial pressure onto an already often stressed relationship.
+Advances in assisted reproduction techniques mean that some couples can fulfil their dream of having a child but usually at great financial, physical and empotional cost.

 One third of couples who do not conceive successfully are more likely to divorce and 1 in 5 women find themselves alone at the end of a failed treatment cycle.
-A recent study by Fertility Network UK (2016) showed that ninety percent of negative outcome infertility patients experienced depression.
-Forty two percent of patients experienced suicidal feelings which is significantly higher than the national average.
-Ninety three percent of men said that their well being was affected by male infertility and fifty percent of men felt that they were not being supported during treatment.
+A recent study by Fertility Network UK (2016) showed that a huge 90% of negative outcome infertility patients experienced depression.
+42% of patients experienced suicidal feelings which is significantly higher than the national average.
+93% of men said that their well being was affected by male infertility and 50% of men felt that they were not being supported during treatment.

 How can I help?

-As a therapist, I have a unique perspective on infertility treatment having trained scientifically and worked as a clinical embryologist.
+As an experienced couple therapist with a scientific and clinical embryology background I have a unique ability to support couples throughout infertility treatment.
 I have witnessed first hand the highs and lows of the treatment cycle and unpredictable outcomes for couples.
-I am here to give you an emotional and practical tool box that will help you sustain yourself and your relationship during and after your treatment cycle.
+I can give you emotional support and therapeutic tool box that will help you sustain yourself and your relationship during and after your treatment cycle whatever the final outcome.

 Specific Issues that may need support :